-Software - NVIDIA Graphics Driver
+NVIDIA ForceWare Graphics Driver Installation

-Make sure the current Release 70 version of the NVIDIA ForceWare graphics display driver for your Windows operating system has been installed on your computer.
+Make sure the current version of the Release90version of the NVIDIA ForceWare graphics display driver for your Windows operating system has been installed on your computer.

 Note: If you are using a mobile (laptop or notebook) computer, please be sure that you are using the "mobile" version of the NVIDIA display driver.